 Also, it is argued that someone as obsessed with geometric detail and accuracy as Leonardo would not have painted the glass orb in the hands of the Christ with such clumsy opacity and refraction of light.
 The X-rays of the painting showing numerous patch up jobs back up fears that it is a copy of an original that has, itself, been reworked.

-The likes of Damien Hirst can feel justly aggrieved about the criticism received when Hirst’s diamond-studded skull For the Love of God (2007) had a $100million estimate at auction when its authenticity is easily traced back to Hirst.
+The likes of Damien Hirst can feel justly aggrieved about the criticism received when his diamond-studded skull For the Love of God (2007) had a mind-boggling (and some say over-inflated) $100million estimate at auction – but at least its authenticity can be easily traced back to Hirst.
 The exact same estimate for a ‘possible’ Leonardo faced less criticism despite the foggy details surrounding its authorship.
 A few years from now it may well be proven to be a copy or the work of Leonardo’s studio assistants and pretty much worthless.

 To understand why and how such stakes are risked it’s best to first trace the known movements of the disputed painting through history.
 Da Vinci received a commission from Louis XII of France and delivered the painting in 1506.
 Somehow, the original painting floated around in England for 400 years.
 Art collector Sir Francis Cook had no idea of its illustrious background when he sold it in 1958 for £30 (he missed quite a mark up!)
 As mentioned before, common knowledge ascribed the Salvator Mundi’s authorship to one of da Vinci’s students.
 An art consortium bought it in 2004 for $10,000 but they must have sniffed some hidden history around this seemingly worthless painting of Christ because they sought a thorough assessment from historians.